 The musings of Ronald the Renovator

 Ronald is sitting in the casualty department of his local hospital.
-He's on an orange plastic chair and has a lump of wood attached to his hand by means of a four-inch nail.
-During the eleven hours he waited to see a 12-year-old wood / hand specialist he used the time to pen a few thoughts (using his other hand).......
+He's on an orange plastic chair and has a lump of wood attached to his hand by means of a large nail.
+During the eleven hours he waited to see a 12-year-old wood / hand specialist, he used the time to pen a few thoughts (using his other hand).......

 Doing something well can bring us great joy.